SPD Selector

 • Large industrial facilities: May require dozens of individual air terminals or a complete mesh conductor network

-Each air terminal creates a limited protection zone calculated using the rolling sphere method.
-All roof protrusions including chimneys, antennas, HVAC equipment, and skylights must fall within protected zones.
-Professional lightning protection system design per NFPA 780 or IEC 62305 standards is strongly recommended for accurate air terminal placement and quantity determination.
+Each strike termination device creates a limited protection zone calculated using the rolling sphere method.
+All roof protrusions — chimneys, antennas, HVAC equipment, and skylights — must fall within protected zones.
+Professional system design per NFPA 780 or IEC 62305 standards is strongly recommended for accurate placement and quantity determination.

-What is the minimum height requirement for air terminals?
+What is the minimum height requirement for air terminals per NFPA 780?

-According to NFPA 780 lightning protection standards, the minimum air terminal height is 254mm (10 inches) above the surface being protected.
-Standard commercial air terminal products typically range from 254mm to 600mm (10 to 24 inches) in length.
+According to NFPA 780, the minimum air terminal height is 254mm (10 inches) above the surface being protected.
+Standard commercial products typically range from 254mm to 600mm (10 to 24 inches) in length.

 Can I install air terminals myself or should I hire a professional?

-Self-installation of air terminal lightning protection systems is strongly discouraged for multiple important reasons:
+Self-installation of lightning protection systems is strongly discouraged for multiple important reasons:

 • Safety concerns: Working at roof heights presents serious fall hazards requiring proper safety equipment and training